 So I thought it might be helpful as we head further into 2019 to take a closer look at the 2018 stats and share with you the most frequently visited blog posts in what I consider to be the 8 essential areas educators and other readers are currently finding helpful and above all supportive to their different roles!
 Perhaps there might be something you missed even if you are a regular reader (and who could blame you – time is so hard to come by in this job!).

-So let’s scroll down though the Empowered Educator 8 essential learning areas I’ve put together for you.
+So let’s scroll down through the Empowered Educator 8 essential learning areas I’ve put together for you.
 I’d also suggest saving this page to your bookmarks or pinning to your favourite Pinterest board as you are going to want to come back and forth as this is a huge collection and treasure trove of support for you!

 #1.
 Programming & The Planning Cycle